PAST DUE DISABILITY BENEFITS

 YOUR ONSET DATE STILL APPLIES IN AN SSI CLAIM

-The earliest you can receive past due SSI benefits is the first of the month after the month in which you file your application.
+The soonest you can receive past due SSI benefits is the first of the month after the month in which you file your application.
 Using the above example, if the SSA finds you disabled, then your first SSI payment would be due on February 1, 2022.
 If the SSA finds you eligible for SSI benefits in June of 2021, then you would receive past due benefits beginning in February of 2022.
 Because, that is when you applied.

 However, there is another wrinkle in past due disability benefits.
 Even if you are only seeking SSI benefits, the SSA may decide that your onset date of disability began after your application date.
 They may decide this using your medical records.
 For example, they may decide that your records show your medical condition became severe six months after you applied for benefits.
 Or, that they should pay you benefits from the date of a back surgery or some other medical event.
 Additionally, a judge can decide that your benefits should begin at a later date for various reasons.

 WHEN WILL YOUR RECEIVE YOUR MONEY?

 YOUR FIRST MONTHLY PAYMENT

 Your monthly SSD and/or SSI benefits begin shortly after the SSA finds you eligible for disability benefits.
 For example, if your case goes to hearing and the SSA judge grants your case, then your monthly benefits begin shortly after the judge’s decision.
 Typically, it takes 1-2 months after the judge’s decision for your monthly SSD and/or SSI benefits to begin.